Tokoyo no kuni: Myth of Okuninushi

 In the Kojiki, Ōkuninushi used to rule the world, but he relinquished control during the Kuni-yuzuri to transfer control to the Amatsukami.
 He made a request that a magnificent palace – rooted in the earth and reaching up to heaven – be built in his honor, and then withdrew himself into the "less-than-one-hundred eighty-road-bendings" (百不足八十坰手 momotarazu yasokumade, i.e. the unseen world of the spirit) and disappeared from the physical realm.

 The son of Amaterasu Ame no Hohi was sent to run Izumo Taisha for Susanoo when the transfer of land occurred as part of the agreement, and his descendants became the Izumo clan who run the shrine today.

 Identification with Mount Penglai

 In the story of Urashima Tarō Tokoyo is identified with Mount Penglai.
-(Note: It is written as Horai (Mount Penglai) in the straight Chinese text, but it is also annotated to indicate its should be read as Tokoyo-no-kuni.)
+(Note: It is written as Horai (Mount Penglai) in the straight Chinese text, but it is also annotated to indicate it should be read as Tokoyo-no-kuni.)

 The Asteroid 162173 Ryugu has two fossae named after each one.